 Worth the Hype: The 5 European Attractions That Actually Deliver in 2026

 If you only have time (and patience) for a few major sites, skip the "tourist traps" like the Mona Lisa or the Manneken Pis.
-Instead, put these on your high-priority list.
+Instead, put these five titans on your high-priority list for your 2026 vacation.

 1. The Alhambra (Granada, Spain)

-While Barcelona struggles with crowds, the Alhambra remains the pinnacle of European-Moorish history.
+While Barcelona struggles with extreme over-tourism, the Alhambra remains the pinnacle of European-Moorish history.

 2. Lake Ohrid (North Macedonia)

-• Why it’s worth it: It’s one of Europe’s oldest and deepest lakes.
-You get Byzantine churches perched on cliffs, crystal-clear water, and a blend of Roman and Ottoman history for a third of the price of Western Europe.
+Why it’s worth it: It’s one of Europe’s oldest and deepest lakes.
+You get Byzantine churches perched on cliffs and crystal-clear water for a third of the price of Western Europe.

 3. The Széchenyi Thermal Baths (Budapest, Hungary)